tabris17/traynard/README.md

 2. Unable to operate the windows of applications running as administrator, unless traynard is also run as administrator.
 3. When "**Extended system menu**" is enabled, the following applications have compatibility issues:
    - Microsoft Edge
+4. Extended system menu does not support 32-bit applications.